 To qualify for priority points, an individual farmer applicant must be the operator of a small or medium-sized family farm or be a beginning, socially disadvantaged, or veteran producer.
-For group applicants, USDA currently requires that the group is comprised entirely of small and medium-sized family farms or that more than 50% of the members are beginning, socially disadvantaged, or veteran producers.
-(Editorial note - NSAC strongly opposes USDA's imposition of a 50% threshold for group applicants.)
+For group applicants, USDA currently requires that more than 50 percent of the members are operators of small or medium-sized family farms or are beginning, socially disadvantaged, or veteran producers.